Volkov1516/axels/README.md

 # AXELS

 ## Description
-A trainee application developed during my time at Axels Soft.
+A `Front-End` trainee application developed during my time at Axels Soft.

 ## Features
 - Product catalog with categories and filtering